Vikash-8090-Yadav/Future.WebNet/Blog/Web3 Glossary/readme.md

 # 🪐 Web3 Glossary

+## Introduction

+Web3 or Web 3.0 is the common denominator of projects that implement or utilize blockchain technology.
+Web3 (sometimes stylized as web 3 or web 3.0) is the umbrella term for the set of technologies underlying the decentralized Internet.
+Web 3.0 describes the next generation of Internet services, where the Web is a decentralized online ecosystem built on top of a blockchain.
+Web3 is inclusive of the blockchain, cryptocurrency, the metaverse, and other emerging technologies.

+Here is a list of frequently used terminology that every online aficionado should be familiar with because it is quite difficult to enter this enormous, limitless field of technology without such understanding.

 ### 🚀 BEP20

 BEP20, an abbreviation of Binance Smart Chain Evolution Proposal, is the standard for creating digital tokens on the Binance Smart Chain (BSC).